Critical skills

 Dr Mengyuan Feng, University of Glasgow

-Dr Florian Gebreiter, Durham University
+Professor Florian Gebreiter, Durham University

 Dr Galina Goncharenko, Aston University